1. I therefore, the prisoner of the Lord, beseech you that ye walk worthy of the vocation wherewith ye are called,

 now that he ascended...(v.9,10) - There is little question that this phrase refers to Christ's ascension,

-2. descended into parts lower than the earth - ie., into Hades, to "lead captivity captive." (v.8)
+descended into parts lower than the earth - ie., into Hades (Sheol).

-[Scripture does not indicate, that Jesus descended into hell to be tortured by Satan.]
+[NOTE: Scripture does not indicate, that Jesus descended into 'hell' to be tortured by Satan.]

 Through His death, burial and resurrection, He delivered all believers from bondage to sin and death, and from the dominion of Satan (1Cor 15:1-4,55; Heb 2:14,15).

 All three of these views are valid.
-Christ came from heaven to earth, died for our sins, was buried, arose from the grave in victory, and ascended into heaven, taking the spirits of saints who had previously died with Him.
+Christ came from heaven to earth, died for our sins, was buried, arose from the grave in victory, and ascended into heaven, becoming the way of access into the presence of God, for believers of every age (Heb 10:19-25).

 However, in the context of the letter to the Ephesians, Christ's victory over death and His provision of gifts for the redeemed, is applied to living men, who were previously spiritually dead, but now have been raised out of that death and made alive in Him as members of His one Body (Eph 2:4-7).